zparnold/terraform-cost-estimator/README.md

 it in no way represents a guarantee of prices between you and your cloud provider.

 ### Can I use this for more cloud providers than Azure?
-It is definitely designed to provide this functionality, but at present since I work at a company that uses Azure, so I'm focused on that.
+It is definitely designed to provide this functionality, but at present since I work at a company that uses Azure I'm focused on that.
 That being said, PR's welcome!

 ## Usage